anishsharma21/Assembly-Projects/arm64_asm/README.md

-# How to Assemble and Link ARM64 RISC Assembly Programs on M3 MacBook Pro
+# How to Assemble and Link ARM64 RISC Assembly Programs on Apple Silicon MacOS

 ## Prerequisites